Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Conclusions

 \section{Conclusions}

-The complete source catalog is available on-line in electronic form, it contains positions, count-rates, fluxes and quantiles for 394 X-ray sources (211 in DF1 \& 183 in DF2).
+We have presented the first results from deep (100 ksec) {\it Chandra} observations of two fields in the SMC Bar.
+These observations reach a detection limit of $\sim$10$^{-15}$\flux (for 5 ACIS-I net-counts).
+At the distance of the SMC (60kpc) this corresponds to a luminosity of $L_{X}$=4.3$\times$10$^{32}$\lx (for $\Gamma$=1, $N_H$=5$\times$10$^{21}$\nh).

-We have detected 16 X-ray pulsar candidates in the SMC Chandra Deep Fields (7 in DF-1, 9 in DF-2) based primarily on periodogram analysis of the lightcurves.
-Two of the newly discovered pulsars were in outburst, and their periods were measurable to a high degree of accuracy.
-We have therefore assigned the names SXP892 \& SXP326 following the convention used by the SMC RXTE monitoring project \cite{laycock2005} , \cite{galache2008}.
-An additional three candidates were detected with sufficient S/N to place them unambiguously on the quantile diagram in the region inhabited by pulsars, in tight agreement with the powerlaw spectral model ($\Gamma$=1, nH$\sim$10$^{21}$) characteristic of SMC pulsars.
-The remaining 11 pulsar candidates were identified from periodogram detections with blind search significance levels between 90\%--95\%, or in sources with fewer than 250 net counts.
-We report these candidate pulsars without an SXP name due to the uncertainty attached to their period determinations, for example we cannot be confident that the fundamental is the most significant peak in the periodogram, or that a small fraction ($\sim$10\% for the 90\% significance threshold) of these periods could be spurious.
-In the following discussion we assume that all the candidate pulsars are real detections.
+We detected 19 High Mass X-ray Binaries (HMXB) in the SMC {\it Chandra} Deep Fields, including 11 previously known pulsars, 2 new pulsars and 4 other HMXB candidates (this number includes only objects with X-ray variability, and/or association with ROSAT sources, and optical counterparts).
+The previously ambiguous identification of two close pairs of HMXBs (1.
+SXP892=RX J0049.5-7310 and RX J0049.2-7311.
+2. RXJ0052.1-7319=SXP15.3 and CXOU J005215.4-731915) have been resolved thanks to Chandra's spatial resolution.
+The 2 newly discovered pulsars were in outburst, and their periods were measurable to a high degree of accuracy.
+We have therefore assigned the names SXP892 \& SXP326 following the convention used by the SMC {\it RXTE} monitoring project (L05, G08).
+Three other sources showed periodic modulation (significance $>$95\%), one of these (CXOU J005446.3-722523) has a period of $\sim$4600s, a bright early-type optical counterpart, and hard X-ray quantiles, strongly suggesting an HMXB.
+Additional HMXB candidates were detected with sufficient S/N to place them unambiguously on the quantile diagram (Figure~\ref{fig:quantiles1}) in the region inhabited by pulsars, in tight agreement with the power-law spectral model ($\Gamma$=1, nH$\sim$10$^{21}$) characteristic of SMC pulsars.
+We are confident in the identification of the 3 HMXB candidates (CXOU J005057.1-731008 = RX J0050.9-7310, CXOU J005215.4-731915, CXOU J005352.5-722639) which were identified by the combined evidence of X-ray spectral properties, other X-ray catalogs and positional association with bright early-type stars and emission-line objects (MA93).